 Misbehaviour is one of the most common signs of a struggling student.
 Children ‘act out’ because it’s the only way they know how to express their frustration.
 Sadly, they are often punished instead of getting the help they need.
 If your student is in trouble on a regular basis, there’s a strong possibility they’re struggling to keep up.

 When adolescents become cranky and irritable, parents often write it off as typical teenage moodiness.
 The same behaviour in younger students is frequently attributed to fatigue or overstimulation.
 Regular bad moods can also be a warning sign that kids are having issues in class.
 Take note if your child becomes particularly grouchy when it’s time to go to school.

 More Sick Days

 Kids who are having trouble at school often try to avoid it by claiming to be sick.
+This is one of the major signs of a struggling student to look out for.
 They might be pretending, but they could very well be genuinely sick.
 The stress caused by failing to keep up can lead to a wide range of health issues including headaches, stomach upsets and skin conditions.
 Students may have trouble sleeping, or spend more time in bed.
 If your child begins to ask for more days off, it’s vital to get to the heart of the issue quickly.

 Problems With Homework

-Homework is a contentious issue in many households, but if your previously easy going child has started dragging their feet when it’s time to do homework, there might be more going on.
+Homework is a contentious issue in many households, but if your previously easy- going child has started dragging their feet when it’s time to do homework, there might be more going on.
 The best way to gauge if they’re handling the work is to observe them.
 Do they need a lot of help?
 Are they spending far more time on homework than they should?
-These are reliable signs they could be struggling to keep up.
+If the answer is yes it’s important to seek help.

 Lack of Communication